jerrodanzalone/Rural-Urban-Mapping-Protocol-for-Linking-External-Sources/README.md

 conn = MySQLdb.connect(db="DATABASE INFORMATION")
 cursor = conn.cursor()
 ```
 After defining a cohort of interest, the package runs through system arguments.
 It takes in two system arguments: one input file and one output file.
 The input file contains a column defining the person_id of interest, which is used to JOIN to the OMOP test database.
-The output file will automatically output in the current directory with the name given in the second argument.
-An example of an input file named cohort.csv with a desired output file of mapped_cohort.csv is provided below.
+The output file will automatically output into the filepath given as the second system argument.
+An example of an input file named cohort.csv with a desired path to file is provided below.

 ```
-python3 RIMPLES.py cohort.csv mapped_cohort.csv
+python3 locationSDOH.py cohort.csv /path/to/locationSDOH.csv
 ```
 A table is also created in the database with the following variables: